EricThomson/tiffit/readme.md

 That's it.
 Nothing fancy.

-Lighgtweight wrapper for the tifffile package: https://github.com/cgohlke/tifffile/
+Built using the tifffile package: https://github.com/cgohlke/tifffile/

 ## usage